AbdullahChishti/emotionalFlow/DESIGN_SYSTEM.md

 ✅ **Consistent** across the entire app
 ✅ **Scalable** design system

-Your EmotionEconomy color palette is now centrally managed and can be updated in seconds! 🎨
+Your heard color palette is now centrally managed and can be updated in seconds! 🎨